hongdangvn/hongdang/README.md

  Response code:
  - 200: { "result": "ok" }

-2. Case: User can not add to cart without Organization Id Copy/paste below text to the box:
+2. Case: User can not add to cart without entering enough information

+ Copy/paste below text to the box:
  {
   "organizationId",